InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 to elicit and align the interests of potential contributors with that of the community.
 What has often worked well in my personal experience is if contributors were able to work on something that made their day job easier, such as tools, e. g.
-Finally, TCs need to identify contributors with the potential to grow and encourage growthe. g. by suggesting challenging tasks to contributors and by mentoring or coaching them.
+Finally, TCs need to identify contributors with the potential to grow and encourage growth e. g. by suggesting challenging tasks and by mentoring or coaching them.

-As mentioned in the previous segment, learning and personal growth is a reason why people join and stick around.
-Upleveling their contributors is also one of the most powerful tools TCs have at their disposal to increase the speed, output and longevity of their community.
-It is also one of the key arguments with which to convince management to allow their employees to participate in an InnerSource community, as they will make them more valuable to the company, overall.
+As mentioned in the previous section, learning and personal growth are reasons why people join and stick around in an InnerSource community.
+Upleveling their contributors is one of the most powerful tools TCs have at their disposal to increase the speed, output and longevity of their community.
+It is also one of the key arguments with which to convince management to allow their employees to participate in an InnerSource community, as that will make their employees more valuable to them and the company, overall.

 ## Advocating The Community's Needs

 InnerSource communities exist in a corporate context and are thus more constrained than Open Source Communities, especially when the SW developed in the InnerSource community is embedded in or used in the products sold by the company.
 There can be times when a business units interests are at odds with those of the community.
 Companies are more concerned with the bottom line and thus with the products produced by an InnerSource community.
 They are also often more concerned with the short and medium term results of the community.
 InnerSource communities, on the other hand understand that a healthy community is a precondition for healthy code and are naturally more concerned with the longevity of both the product and the community.
-This is why the Apache Software Foundation, after which many InnerSource initiatives were modeled, has the motto "Community over Code".
+This is why many InnerSource initiatives were modeled after the Apache Way, which has the motto "Community over Code".

 It is this potential area of conflict, where the TC plays a vital role.
 It is the TCs responsibility to act as an advocate for the interests of the community